nutella/ionic-inCal/README.md

 This simple app was written for devdactic challenge #1: Build a Calculator with Ionic for more info see https://devdactic.com/challenge-1

+To use the app:
+1. ionic start inCal blank
+2. copy the www directory into the ionic project
+3. run with ionic serve

 I choose to make as simple as possible calculator, with floating point and only plus, minus, multiply and divide operations.
 I've used a Decimal.js (arbitrary precision decimal type for javascript) to handle very big numbers, see https://github.com/MikeMcl/decimal.js